zagto/zagtOS/README.md

 Requirements:
 - everything required to build gcc
-- GNU parted, mtools, GRUB to create the disk image
+- GNU parted, GRUB to create the disk image

 ### Installing requirements on Windows (MSYS2)

 ```
-pacman -S make gcc texinfo diffutils bison flex mpc-devel lz4
+pacman -S make gcc nasm texinfo diffutils bison flex mpc-devel lz4
 ```

-(you also need grub, mtools and android-tools to generate boot images, there are no instructions for these yet)
+(you also need grub and android-tools to generate boot images, there are no instructions for these yet)

 ### Installing requirements on Arch Linux

 ```
-sudo pacman -S base-devel libmpc parted grub mtools android-tools
+sudo pacman -S base-devel nasm libmpc parted grub android-tools
 ```